Félix-Houphouët-Boigny International Airport: History

-The airport is managed by Aeria, a private Ivorian company, who continually developed the airport over the decades and contributing to making it one of the most modern and one of the main hubs of West Africa.
+The airport is managed by Aeria, a private Ivorian company.
 It is also a strategic piece of infrastructure for both the delivery of military equipment and, in times of unrest, the evacuation of foreign nationals.

 Air Afrique, which was based in Abidjan, ceased all flights in January 2002.
-Among the airline's routes in its final years was one from Abidjan to New York via Dakar, which was operated by Airbus A300s and A310s.

 Disturbances that took place in Ivory Coast in the early 2000s had a negative impact on the airport.
 In November 2004, during the French–Ivorian clashes that occurred in Abidjan, the airport was looted and damaged.
 It was taken back by French troops and returned to the Ivorian government in the second half of November.
 The airport was later refurbished by the Ivorian government and modernized with new modern facilities.

 On the night of 2 to 3 April 2011, the airport was again taken by the French troops in order to evacuate French nationals and foreigners, as the final assault against the presidential palace was announced, during the battle for Abidjan.
 After the civil war ended in April 2011, the airport was returned to the Ivorian government and development projects, paused for almost a decade, were restarted.

 Following the gradual recovery of economic activities in Ivory Coast from 2012, investments and projects to increase the capacity of the airport, provided in March 2010, are in the works since October 2011.

 In February 2012, Abdoulaye Coulibaly, president of Aeria's board of directors, indicated that he wanted to make the airport suitable for the Airbus A380.
 Air France did not deny that it could eventually use the A380 on the Paris-Abidjan route if there were sufficiently strong economic growth.

 On 4 May 2012, PROPARCO loans 10 billion CFA francs (15 million euros) to Aeria to fund a major expansion and modernization program for the airport.
 This loan is part of the renewal of Aeria's concession, effective 1 January 2010, for a period of 20 years.
 This concession provides investment programs in increments of five years.
 The first slice of 24 million dollars, includes the renovation of the international terminal, the rehabilitation of the charter terminal and development of new infrastructure.